lnfernux/lnfernux.github.io/SecuringWindowsServer.md

 In this "guide" I'll write about the things I summarized for myself while studying for the "Securing Windows Server 2016" exam.
 I will present the technologies, concepts Microsoft use and outline basic commands and actions for implementing these.
 In other words, this is not a guide in the true sense of the word.
 This is my ramblings and experiences reading the study material, with additional research.
 Take it with a grain of salt.

-I highly recommend checking out the 70-744 Exam Ref (it's )
+I highly recommend checking out the 70-744 Exam Ref written by Timothy Warner and Craig Zacker (it's available on [amazon](https://www.amazon.com/Exam-70-744-Securing-Windows-Server/dp/1509304266)) - the book is really good at presenting concepts and making it understandable.
+If you pick it up you'll notice I have no fantasy and have shamelessly stolen every heading from them (thanks guys).

 Please note, however: